General Chromebook FAQs

 What happens with the Chromebooks once received by students?Once issued, the Chromebook becomes the responsibility of the student.
 Students will be expected to follow the Chromebook User Guidelines as well as the Acceptable Use Policy.

 What will be the cost to students/families?The projected cost of the Chromebook, management software, and District-issued protective case is approximately $300.
 District 47 will share the purchase cost with student families who are issued Chromebooks.
-The annual technology fee ($55) for students will reflect this cost.
-Beginning with the 2017-2018 school year, District 47 is selling and transferring ownership of the Chromebooks of graduating 8th Graders to District 155.
-There is no longer a buyout option; however, we will continue to honor the buyout option for students that received a Chromebook during the 2016-2017 school year.Can a student use a Chromebook case of their own rather than the one issued by the District?The protective cases that have been purchased by the District for use with the Chromebooks have been tested and meet durability standards.
+The annual technology fee ($60 - 2019-2020) for students will reflect this cost.
+At the end of 8th grade, provided all District fees are paid in full, the District will transfer ownership of the chromebook to the student.Can a student use a Chromebook case of their own rather than the one issued by the District?The protective cases that have been purchased by the District for use with the Chromebooks have been tested and meet durability standards.
 Other cases may not adequately protect the device and are discouraged.

 What about families that qualify for school fee waivers?Students whose families qualify for fee waivers at District 47 will be issued a Chromebook on loan at no cost.
 The device remains the property of District 47.